Ricardo-Bortolotti/Data-Science-Portfolio/README.md

 - Business problem: A retail store wants to understand more deeply the characteristics of its customers and strategically use this information to increase the number of sales and revenue.
 For this, they want to segment the customers into profiles according to preferences, spending patterns and personal information.

-- Results: I divided the clients into 5 groups, profiling them according to similar behaviour as customers.
-I provided business insights to better understand their clients and recommendations of promotions to increase the number of sales.
+- Results: I divided the clients into 5 groups, profiling them according to similar behavior as customers.
+I provided business insights to better understand their clients and recommendations for promotions to increase the number of sales.

 [Click here to check the complete project](https://github.com/Ricardo-Bortolotti/Customer-segmentation/tree/main)